The 10 Best Wilderness Survival YouTube Channels

 In a wilderness survival situation, an individual must be able to assess their situation, use their environment to their advantage, and make sound decisions to ensure their survival.
 This usually involves making a shelter to protect yourself from the elements, finding and purifying water, gathering and/or hunting for food, and starting a fire for warmth and cooking.

-The overall goal of wilderness survival is focused on being prepared and resourceful in the face of adversity and being able to thrive in a natural environment without the modern amenities and conveniences that we all take for granted in our everyday lives.
+The overall goal of wilderness survival is to be prepared and resourceful in the face of adversity, enabling one to thrive in a natural environment without the modern amenities and conveniences that we often take for granted in our everyday lives.

-These YouTube channels all champion wilderness survival and the creators below express their love of the outdoors through the content they create.
+These YouTube channels all champion wilderness survival, and the creators below express their love of the outdoors through the content they create.
+While ASMR-style videos can also accomplish this, we focused on the channels that share actionable survival advice with words.

 Ovens Rocky Mountain Bushcraft